 Applications will be processed on a first-come, first-served basis and are subject to efficiency requirements and program terms and conditions.

-Rebates must be submitted by a qualified participating contractor through SMUD’s Contractor Network.
+Rebates are subject to availability of funding and must be submitted by a qualified participating contractor through SMUD’s Contractor Network.
 Questions?
 Customers, please contact Advanced Home Solutions at 1-916-732-5732.
 Contractors, please contact Efficiency First California at 1-916-209-5117 or email@example.com.

 Home Performance Program

 The SMUD Home Performance Program (HPP) is a whole-house approach that bundles energy-efficiency upgrades to deliver more savings, comfort and rebate options.
 (Rebates are subject to availability.)

 Find a participating HPP contractor.
 Your contractor will recommend improvements, rebate packages and financing options that fit your schedule and budget.

 2. Select your upgrade package

 We’ve improved our HPP program to make it easier to choose what’s right for you.
 Your contractor will recommend the best package for you based on your needs.
 There are 4 available options: